 This ship is a replica of the caravel in which John Cabot sailed across the Atlantic and discovered North America in 1497.
 With its masts and general olde worlde ship appearance, it exudes some pretty strong pirate-y vibes that kids adore.
 It’s moored on Bristol Harbourside, just outside M Shed, is free to hop aboard and fascinating to look around.
 Look out for Floating Harbour-faring adventures, they often run special fish and chips or afternoon tea cruises and school holiday pirate pantomimes – check their website for dates.

-13. See Bristol with kids on an open-top bus
+13. See best attractions in Bristol from an open-top Toot Bus

 Bristol is brilliant for kid’s theatre and there are always lots of family shows taking place at the city’s many cultural venues.
 You’ll find awe-inspiring West End and Broadway productions at Bristol Hippodrome.
 Bristol Old Vic regularly puts on kids shows and Dragonbird Theatre always sell-out their interactive play adventures around the city – so book early!

-Historic music venue, Colston Hall presents concerts from all genres of music, a family favourite is their Hoo-Ha festival in August.
-They’re also well-known for their live orchestral accompaniments to classic movies.
+Historic music venue, Bristol Beacon presents concerts from all genres of music, a family favourite is their Hoo-Ha festival in August.

-The Wardrobe Theatre is noted for being a great independent restaurant, onsite bakery, outdoor drinks venue, live music hub and theatre all rolled into one.
-Family-friendly performances take place throughout the year in their intimate venue (you can read my review of Soup Soup Theatre’s Sorcerer’s Apprentice here)
+The Old Market Assembly is a great independent restaurant, onsite bakery, drinks venue, live music hub and theatre all rolled into one.
+Family-friendly performances take place throughout the year in their intimate venue.

 Keep an eye out for Kid Carpet’s performances and check out the What’s On pages for Tobacco Factory Theatres and Redgrave Theatre.